open-mmlab/mmsegmentation/docs/en/train.md

 #### Train with CPU

-The process of training on the CPU is consistent with single GPU training.
-We just need to disable GPUs before the training process.
+The process of training on the CPU is consistent with single GPU training if machine does not have GPU.
+If it has GPUs but not wanting to use it, we just need to disable GPUs before the training process.

 ```shell
 export CUDA_VISIBLE_DEVICES=-1